£12,000,000 Compensation in Medical Negligence Brain Damage Case

 A Medical Negligence Case Study - Client Situation

-In September 2002, a baby boy, who cannot be named for legal reasons, was delivered by emergency caesarean section at Homerton University Hospital in London.
+A baby boy, who cannot be named for legal reasons, was delivered by emergency caesarean section at Homerton University Hospital in London.
 He was delivered in poor condition and there were concerns about his reduced movement and heart rate.
 He was born slightly underweight, and susceptible to hypothermia and hypoglycaemia.

 It was crucial to monitor the baby on a regular basis.
 However, staff at the hospital failed to notice that the child had become lethargic, and they failed to consult a paediatrician about his difficulties.